bohendo/bizbaz/intro/script.md

 # Live Advert #1

-bizbaz is live and ready to use.
+Bizbaz is live and ready to use.
 Here's one of the real live adverts that shows off some fancy formatting.
 The advert description is formatted as markdown so you can add in-line pictures, videos, or even glb formatted 3D models as well as links, lists, and so on.

-13:15

 # Live Advert #2

 Another live advert.
 Note that adverts don't need to be offers to sell anything, they could be requests to buy something too.
 And this is a real advert, if you install bizbaz and express intent, you really could get paid to help me refactor bizbaz.

 We do a little dogfooding, It's called we do a little dogfooding.

-13:35

 # Welcome